kaleab-k/gsv_db_creator/README.md

 To import the project into IDEA, click on *File -> Open* and select the root directory of the repository (where pom.xml is located).
 Clicking on 'Terminal' at the bottom-right sied of the IDE window and follow the same steps as on the *Using the Terminal* section.

 ## Using the Terminal
 You need Apache Maven.
-From a terminal run `mvn package shade:shade` to build an executable jar.
+From a terminal run `mvn install` and `mvn package shade:shade` to build an executable jar.
 This creates the executable jar under the *target* subfolder.
-You can ow follow the *Usage* section steps to execute commands.
+You can follow the *Usage* section steps to execute commands.

 # Usage
 Comments: [pcl]